midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 #### `apply_transaction`

-Applies transaction to wallet state.
+Applies a transaction to the wallet state.
 Most importantly - to discover received coins.
-Depending on provided status of transaction executes for guaranteed section only or first guaranteed and then fallible sections.
+Depending on provided status of transaction executes only sections indicated as successful (all of them in case of a `success` status, guaranteed and then indicated fallible sections in case of `partial success` status).

-##### shielded offer of a section
+##### Steps to apply shielded offer of a section
 1. Update coin commitment tree with commitments of outputs and transients present in the offer
 2. Verify obtained coin commitment tree root against provided one, implementation needs to revert updates to coin commitment tree and abort in case of inconsistency
 3. Book coins, whose nullifiers match the ones present in offer inputs